-All the best from Brussels,
+All the best from Brussels, more soon.

 The Good Hunt is an independent documentary film produced by Christopher Daley through crowd funding.
 The film explores the relationship between mankind and the natural world through the yearly elk hunt of writer, conservationist and traditional bowhunter David Petersen.